Oripi/wix-covid-wishlist/README.md

 now we're going to need to add columns to the table to store the `UserId, Product, AddedDate` and any other column that you want your users to fill that can be used later on.
 > Do not modify the id of the column, since we'll use it later to query and display the data. for example for `UserId` the Id of the column should be `userId`.

-when creating the columns create them with the following types:
+when creating the columns, set thier type as follows:
 * UserId - Text
-* Product - reference column that is referenced to the products table
+* Product - Reference - column that is referenced to the products table
 * AddedDate - Date and Time
 in case you made a mistake in the column creation you can edit it via the settings of the column.
 You may get a warning message, but that's ok because we haven't used the table yet.

 Finally it's time to write some code!

-open up the dev console by clicking on it in the lower part of the page:
+Select the Product Page andand open up the dev console by clicking on it in the lower part of the page:
 ![alt wishlist popup](images/devConsole.png)
 you should see the default code:
 ```javascript